-- (a) Social workers should take reasonable steps to ensure that documentation in records is accurate and reflects the services provided. - (b) Social workers should include sufficient and timely documentation in records to facilitate the delivery of services and to ensure continuity of services provided to clients in the future.
+(a) Social workers should take reasonable steps to ensure that documentation in electronic and paper records is accurate and reflects the services provided.

+(b) Social workers should include sufficient and timely documentation in records to facilitate the delivery of services and to ensure continuity of services provided to clients in the future.

-- (c) Social workers' documentation should protect clients' privacy to the extent that is possible and appropriate and should include only information that is directly relevant to the delivery of services. - (d) Social workers should store records following the termination of services to ensure reasonable future access.
-Records should be maintained for the number of years required by state statutes or relevant contracts.
+(c) Social workers' documentation should protect clients' privacy to the extent that is possible and appropriate and should include only information that is directly relevant to the delivery of services.

+(d) Social workers should store records following the termination of services to ensure reasonable future access.
+Records should be maintained for the number of years required by relevant laws, agency policies, and contracts.